Rishabh0Srivas/Rishabh0Srivas/README.md

 ### Hello, I'm Rishabh

-## I'm a undergraduate student, Programmer and a Developer for fun
+## I'm a undergraduate student, Programmer and a self claimed Developer for fun

 - 🔭 I’m currently working on just some random projects
 - 🍀 I’m currently learning everything